hayley-leblanc/linux/README.md

 Currently, the file system cannot be remounted - it reinitializes and zeroes out all old data on each mount.
 Currently, the file system supports creating and removing files.
 Otherwise, segmentation fault occurs.

+## Using filebench

+You MUST run `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space` on the VM prior to running fileserver (maybe others?) or filebench will segfault.